pitch-io/uix/docs/components.md

 To spread or splice a map into props, use `:&` key.
 This works only at top level of the map literal: `{:width 100 :& props1}`.
 When spreading multiple props, use vector syntax `{:width 100 :& [props1 props2 props3]}`.

 > Note that props spreading works the same way how `merge` works in Clojure or `Object.assign` in JS, it's not a "deep merge".

+---

+## Common pitfalls and how to avoid them

+- Missing `:key` on list items — add a stable key via `{:key (key-fn x)}` when rendering collections.
+- Accidentally returning a function from an effect setup — UIx normalizes non‑functions, but a returned function is treated as a cleanup.
+See [Hooks](./hooks.md#return-value-in-effect-hooks).
+- Mixing JS objects and CLJ maps when merging props — use the `:&` spread to combine both safely.
+- Over‑rendering — memoize pure child components with `^:memo` or `uix.core/memo` when props are stable.